 Because in the world of online learning, how quickly you can clear up confusion directly impacts how quickly students succeed.

-Think of AI as a helpful teaching assistant that can tackle those repetitive questions and common doubts.
+No, AI isn't here to take over the role of teachers.
+It's a helpful teaching assistant that can tackle those repetitive questions and common doubts.
 Meanwhile, teachers are the ones who bring strategic insights, in-depth explanations, mentorship, and guidance to the course.